 Beginning in the 1850s, Ferdinand Theinhardt (1820–1906) cut the punches for several scholarly typefaces.
 Most were commissioned to enable text composition in other writing systems, such as Avestan, cuneiform, Cypriot, Demotic, Devanagari, Hebrew, or Tibetan.
 Theinhardt’s foundry then cast these types, and sold them to academic printers.
 In the same vein, Theinhardt produced Monumental, a series of scholarly types commissioned by the Prussian Academy of Sciences, with which the texts of the inscriptions in Theodor Mommsen’s Corpus inscriptionum latinarum were set.

 Above, four lines from the hieroglyphs page in the 1928 Academy of Sciences of the USSR’s catalogue.
 The punches for these types were probably cut by Theinhardt (some may have come from Beyerhaus, making them a bit older).
 I don’t know where the Academy purchased this type.
 It could have bought the fonts from the Theinhardt foundry, as long as the order was from before 1910.
 Or it could have been placed afterwards, with H. Berthold AG.
-Perhaps Theinhardt sold duplicate matrices of these hieroglyphs to other foundries, from whom the Academy press might also have sourced its fonts (I don’t know this, either).
+Theinhardt also sold duplicate matrices of these hieroglyphs to at one printing house, from whom the Academy press might also have sourced its hieroglyph font.
 You can see the full hieroglyphic setting from this catalogue’s page on Flickr.
-Thanks to D.P. for letting me make this scan from her copy.
+Thanks to D.P. for letting me make a scan from her copy of the catalogue.

-I am not sure what the exact nature of the collaboration between Theinhardt and his academic counterparts was, or how the design and making of those typefaces unfolded (I mean: what was the step-by-step process like?).
+I am not sure what the exact nature of the collaboration between Theinhardt and his academic counterparts was, or how the design and making of those typefaces unfolded.
+(By that I mean, what the step-by-step process was like.)
 A 1875 specimen of the hieroglyphs types hinted at the exact division of labor behind their design’s creation.
 This specimen included a foreword from Lepsius, who – on an expedition to Egypt from 1842 to 1846 – had been accompanied by the draughtsman Ernst Weidenbach.
 Lepsius wrote that Weidenbach prepared detailed drawings of each hieroglyphic character, which were the provided to the fonts’ punchcutters.
-Aug.
-Beyerhaus cut the first of Lepsius’s hieroglyphic sorts, but the project was transferred to Theinhardt in 1851.
+Augustus Beyerhaus cut the first of Lepsius’s hieroglyphic sorts, but the project was transferred to Theinhardt in 1851.
 Theinhardt – who had only started to work independently in 1849 – began fulfilling orders for the Prussian state printing house in 1851, too, which could have led to his receiving the hieroglyphs commission.
 Beyerhaus seems to have closed his own typefoundry down around 1850; I have written a bit more about his foundry below.

-In his autobiography, Theinhardt also briefly touched upon specific documents that he consulting while cutting his e.g., Tibetan and cuneiform types.
+Theinhardt wrote an autobiography later on in life.
+There, he briefly touched upon specific documents he consulted while cutting e.g., his Tibetan and cuneiform types.

 Money and reputation